hhaahaha/Plate_Recognition/README.md

 ______
 ## Cooperation

-Thanks to Jinjoo[@hhaahaha](https://github.com/hhaahaha) for implementing Optical Character Recognition, and working on this project together.
+Thanks to EuySung[@Cha-Euy-Sung](https://github.com/Cha-Euy-Sung) for implementing object detection by YOLO, and working on this project together.

 ## Credit